Shipping a Vehicle Long Distance: Steps for Receiving an Out of State Car Purchase

 What should I know about the vehicle shipping process?

-Highline vehicles are shipped across the United States every day, brand new and uncovered.
+Highline (and the most basic as well) vehicles are shipped across the United States every day, brand new and uncovered.
 Damage during shipping is rare.
 However, it is important to note that accidents are unpredictable and that on occasion, they do happen.
 Please contact your shipper for specific details of their liability coverage.
 Any reputable shipper follows standard industry procedures for insuring your vehicle.
 Please note that it is your responsibility to ascertain these details.
-For those using our services, Car Pal, LLC is not responsible for determining or ensuring vehicle shipping details.
+For those using our services, Car Pal, LLC is responsible for determining or ensuring vehicle shipping details.

-Please note that shipping companies cannot guarantee delivery time due to variable factors including but not limited to: weather, traffic, road closings, detours, health of driver, interruptions, and/or delays at check points.
+Please note that while shipping companies make fairly accurate arrival estimates, shipping companies cannot guarantee delivery time due to variable factors including but not limited to: weather, traffic, road closings, detours, health of driver, interruptions, and/or delays at check points.
 None of these are within the shipper’s and/or driver’s control.
 Because of this, the vehicle shipping process requires your patience and flexibility.
-Shippers will courteously give you advance notice of arrival, so that you may be ready and available upon their arrival.
+Highly rated shippers will courteously give you advance notice of arrival, so that you may be ready and available upon their arrival.

 What should I do when my vehicle arrives